KobAmoah/Predicting-Longer-Term-Volatility/README.md

 # Predicting Longer-Term Volatility of Gasoline Retail Markets
 Working Paper

+* The paper is under review in a couple of Undergraduate Journals

 # Abstract:

   Gasoline retail markets have traditionally attracted a lot of attention from researchers and policy makers.
 This entry reviews 2 sets of questions studied by economists related to this market who seek to understand the behavior of their prices.
 The first is concerned with whether volatility can be predicted at longer horizons.
 To investigate volatility’s predictability, a comparative study within the autoregressive conditional heteroskedasticity (ARCH) class of models is presented.
 For the period studied (2016-2022), it is found model rankings are insensitive to the forecast horizon with asymmetric volatility models providing the best forecasts.